 Ready to use the ABC method?
 Here are our best tips.

-First, you need to identify the problem you’re dealing with by analyzing your current inventory situation.
+First, you need to identify the problem you’re dealing with by analysing your current inventory situation.

 What parts of your process are inefficient?
 Where are you losing the most time?

 Also, consider the costs of your inventory.
 Which products are the most expensive to supply?
 Are you losing money on any items?

 To answer your questions, you’ll need to collect some data.
 Take a look at your inventory over time and notice which items cost the most and the least, as well as which items are selling in the highest volumes.

 Other relevant information to note is how quickly products are selling and your inventory turnover ratio.

 With this data, you can start to analyse your inventory.
 Sort the items into groups A,B, and C as explained above.
 Remember that A items are top priority with high consumption, B items have priority but lower consumption, and C items have low priority.

 Determine metrics for each category.
 Calculate the space, cost, and sales.
 This information will help you decide which products deserve the most attention and resources.